-Regarded as one of the greatest choral works of all time, Handel’s "Messiah," as sung by the Los Angeles Master Chorale, returns to Walt Disney Concert Hall for two performances on Wednesday and Sunday, Dec.
-17 and Dec.
-21. The concerts feature 48 singers, chamber orchestra and soloists.
-Composed in just 24 days, "Messiah" continues to be the composer’s most popular work and might be the most performed classical work of all time.
-The concert starts at 7:30 p.m. on Dec.
-17 and at 7 p.m. on Dec.
-21.
+Regarded as one of the greatest choral works of all time, Handel’s Messiah, as sung by the Los Angeles Master Chorale, returns to Walt Disney Concert Hall for two Sunday performances, Dec.
+6 and Dec.
+20. The concerts feature 48 singers, chamber orchestra and soloists.
+Composed in just 24 days, Messiah continues to be the composer’s most popular work and might be the most performed classical work of all time.
+Both concerts start at 7 p.m.

-Now in its 37th season, Chanticleer is a Grammy Award-winning ensemble known worldwide as “an orchestra of voices” and dubbed “the world’s leading male chorus” by The New Yorker.
+Chanticleer is a Grammy Award-winning ensemble known worldwide as “an orchestra of voices” and dubbed “the world’s leading male chorus” by The New Yorker.
 Chanticleer returns to Walt Disney Concert Hall on Thursday, Dec.
-18 with the group’s beloved offering, A Chanticleer Christmas, a holiday favorite with audiences and critics alike.
-The warmth and profundity of A Chanticleer Christmas are revealed in a telling of the Christmas story in Gregorian chant, Renaissance polyphony, traditional carols, Franz Biebl’s “Ave Maria” (Chanticleer’s most requested Christmas selection) and Chanticleer’s traditional medley of spirituals.
+17 with the group’s beloved offering, A Chanticleer Christmas.
+A holiday favorite with audiences and critics alike, A Chanticleer Christmas features a repertoire ranging from Medieval/Renaissance to spirituals/contemporary that never fails to spark the Christmas spirit.

-The Music Center Holiday Sing-Along is an annual holiday tradition that’s not to be missed, taking place at the Music Center Plaza on Friday, Dec.
-19 from 6:30 to 8 p.m.
+The Music Center Holiday Sing-Along is an annual holiday tradition that’s not to be missed, taking place at The Music Center Plaza on Friday, Dec.
+18 from 6:30 to 8 p.m.
 Bundle up and sing along to live musical accompaniment under the stars.
 Lyric sheets are provided, no experience necessary.
-Free admission, seating capacity is limited.
+Free admission, seating capacity is limited and tickets are required.
 Tickets are distributed starting at 6 p.m.
 One ticket per person waiting in line - first come, first served.

-Every year since 1959, the Arts Commission has produced the L.A.
+Since 1959, the Arts Commission has produced the annual L.A.
 County Holiday Celebration on behalf of the Los Angeles County Board of Supervisors.
-The 55th edition of L.A.’s biggest holiday celebration takes place on Wednesday, Dec.
-24 at Dorothy Chandler Pavilion, featuring bands, choirs and dance companies that showcase L.A.
-County's diverse cultures and holiday traditions.
-Pre-show entertainment in the Music Center Plaza begins at noon.
+L.A.’s biggest holiday celebration takes place on Thursday, Dec.
+24 at the Dorothy Chandler Pavilion, featuring music ensembles, choirs and dance companies that showcase the diverse cultures and holiday traditions of L.A.
+County.
+Pre-show entertainment at the Music Center Plaza begins at 12:30 p.m.
 Doors open at 2:30 p.m. and performances start at 3 p.m.
-The three-hour show and parking at the Music Center are free, no reservations or tickets are necessary.
-Early arrival suggested - first come, first served.
+Admission to the three-hour show and parking at The Music Center garage are free.
+No reservations or tickets are necessary.
+Early arrival suggested - first come, first seated.
 Guests are welcome to come and go throughout the performances.